 The following paragraphs briefly explain the exemptions that are available under tax treaties for personal services income, remittances, scholarships, fellowships, and capital gain income.
 The conditions for claiming the exemptions vary under each tax treaty.
 For more information about the conditions under a particular tax treaty, see Publication 901.
-Or, you may download the complete text of most U.S. tax treaties at IRS.gov.
+Or, you can download the complete text of most U.S. tax treaties at IRS.gov.
 Enter “Tax Treaties” in the search box.
 Click on “United States Income Tax Treaties – A to Z.” Technical explanations for many of those treaties are also available at that site.

 Tax treaty benefits also cover income such as dividends, interest, rentals, royalties, pensions, and annuities.
 These types of income may be exempt from U.S. tax or may be subject to a reduced rate of tax.
 For more information, see Pub.
 901 or the applicable tax treaty.

 Nonresident aliens from treaty countries who are in the United States for a short stay and also meet certain other requirements may be exempt from tax on their compensation received for personal services performed in the United States.
 Many tax treaties require that the nonresident alien claiming this exemption be present in the United States for a total of not more than 183 days during the tax year.
 Other tax treaties specify different periods of maximum presence in the United States, such as 180 days or 90 days.
 Spending part of a day in the United States counts as a day of presence.